ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The first line is the shebang `#!/bin/bash`.
 - The second line lists exported global variables using `export -p`.
 - Works correctly when sourced.

+# 5-local_variables

+This script prints all local variables, environment variables, and functions in the current shell.

+## Description

+It uses the `declare -p` command to list all variables (local and environment) and functions defined in the shell.
+This includes shell variables like `BASH`, `COLUMNS`, and any user-defined variables or functions.

+## Usage

+1. Make the script executable: chmod +x 5-local_variables

+2. Source the script:
+. ./5-local_variables

+3. Example output:
+BASH=/bin/bash
+BASHOPTS=checkwinsize:cmdhist:complete_fullquote:expand_aliases:extglob:extquote:force_fignore:histappend:interactive_comments:progcomp:promptvars:sourcepath
+BASH_VERSION='4.3.46(1)-release'
+COLUMNS=133
+...

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line prints all variables and functions using `declare -p`.
+- Works correctly when sourced.